FoamFactory/bubblez/README.md

 end
 ```

 The `config.endpoints` section is where you configure which endpoints you want to support.
-The `config.local_environment` defines an environment, or remote configuration, for accessing the endpoint on a specific remote destination.
+The `config.environment` defines an environment, or remote configuration, for accessing the endpoint on a specific remote destination.

 Now, you can use this endpoint with:
 ```ruby